How to Become an Ethical Hacker: A Complete Guide for Beginners

 • CompTIA Security+: Covers basic security skills and is for beginners.

-• Nmap – Network scanning and mapping
+• Nmap for Network scanning and mapping

-• Kali Linux – A popular Linux distribution with pre-installed security tools
+• Kali Linux, a popular Linux distribution with pre-installed security tools

-• John the Ripper – Password cracking
+• John the Ripper to crack passwords

-• Nessus – Vulnerability assessment tool
+• Nessus, a vulnerability assessment tool

 Job Role